-While any plant-based milk will accomplish your main goal of ridding dairy, many have lengthy lists featuring artificial ingredients and hardly any real almonds, coconuts, or oats.
-You're going to want one that's good for you, but still tastes delicious, so we went through all the non-dairy milks out there and came up with options that fit the bill.
+While any plant-based milk will accomplish your main goal of ridding dairy, many have lengthy lists featuring artificial ingredients and hardly any actual almonds, coconuts, or oats.
+You're going to want one that has the latter but still tastes delicious, so we went through all the non-dairy milks out there and came up with options that fit the bill.

 Here are the best non-dairy milks.

 Best Overall: MALK Unsweetened Sprouted Almond Malk

 The almond milk competition is fierce, but MALK comes out on top for several reasons.
 The ingredients list consists only of filtered water, organic sprouted almonds, and sea salt—no additives or artificial ingredients—which is impressive.

 MALK also uses cold-pressing techniques, ensuring that none of the nutrients or enzymes are killed during processing.
 If that wasn’t enough, each cup of this almond milk contains 5 grams of protein—and, of course, it’s smooth, creamy, and delicious.

 Best Coconut: Califia Farms Go Coconuts Coconutmilk